IG-Group/fix-orchestra-avro/README.md

 * repository-to-avro-maven-plugin : Faciliates FIX Orchestra repository to Avro Schema generation in [Apache Maven](https://maven.apache.org/) projects.

+* repository-to-avro-examples : Examples using the generated schema
     * repository-to-avro-example : Example using the generated schema
     * repository-to-avro-example-normalised  : Example using the generated schema with normalised Components and Groups written to separate files.